kabandr/boilerplates/vagrant/README.md

 Once you are in the your folder of choice, change the configuration details to add your preferred image types and versions, CPU number, Memory size and any shell commands you want to run on your deployed machines.

-You can all the Vagrant boxes you can use [here](https://app.vagrantup.com/boxes/search).
+You can see all the Vagrant boxes you can use [here](https://app.vagrantup.com/boxes/search).
 Adjust the filter to match your interest and speed up the search or simply enter some keywords in the search box.

 ## 4. Run Vagrantfile